PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 17:00:09
+Last updated: 2024-04-02 17:00:43
-Random Quote: It is not in the stars to hold our destiny but in ourselves. - William Shakespeare
+Random Quote: Everyone thinks of changing the world, but no one thinks of changing himself. - Leo Tolstoy